How to Find the Correct Emissivity Setting for an Infrared Temperature Sensor

 Making Measurements Easier

-If you are measuring a reflective metal surface, you might find reflections influence the measurement significantly.
+If you are measuring a reflective metal surface, you might find the measurement is significantly influenced by reflections.
 You can make the measurement much more accurate and reliable if you can paint an area to measure.
-The emissivity will probably be about 0.95, and reflections will be very much reduced.
+In that case, the emissivity will probably be about 0.95, and reflections will be very much reduced.
 This will also allow the use of a low-cost general-purpose sensor instead of a more specialised one for metal surfaces.

 Consistency is Important